dotnet/docs/docs/core/tools/dotnet-nuget-sign.md

 - **`--certificate-store-name <STORENAME>`**

   Specifies the name of the X.509 certificate store to use to search for the certificate.
-Defaults to "My", the X.509 certificate store for personal certificates.
+Defaults to :::no-loc text="\"My\"":::, the X.509 certificate store for personal certificates.
 This option should be used when specifying the certificate via `--certificate-subject-name` or `--certificate-fingerprint` options.

 - **`--certificate-store-location <STORELOCATION>`**

   Specifies the name of the X.509 certificate store use to search for the certificate.
-Defaults to "CurrentUser", the X.509 certificate store used by the current user.
+Defaults to :::no-loc text="\"CurrentUser\"":::, the X.509 certificate store used by the current user.
 This option should be used when specifying the certificate via `--certificate-subject-name` or `--certificate-fingerprint` options.

 - **`--certificate-subject-name <SUBJECTNAME>`**